TRADITIONAL FOOD AND TAPAS IN POBLE SEC

 Blai street is the heart of tapas in PobleSec: a myriad of bars spread along it, promising a fun time for you and your friends and a young atmosphere.
 But where to go?
 Blai Tonight is definitely everyone’s choice: a very simply decorated stand-up tapas bar displaying platters of pintxos and tapas at ONE EURO each!
 Sure, the quality isn’t exceptional, but it’s so much fun to choose from it.
 Hang over for a while: they keep bringing hot tapas from the kitchen that will be advertised by the waiters and offered to those standing by the counter: get one quickly as they won’t last long!

-So what about you?
-Head to the comments below and tells us: have you been (or are you planning to go to) any great Poble Sec restaurants?
+Have you been (or are you planning to go to) any great Poble Sec restaurants?